About the course

 About the training provider

-As an outstanding teaching school, heading an alliance of over 30 schools, including Primary, secondary and special schools, the Redhill Teaching School Alliance offers an opportunity to work with highly experienced professionals to train to teach.
+As an outstanding teaching school, heading an alliance around 30 schools, including both Primary and secondary schools, the Redhill Teaching School Alliance offers an opportunity to work with highly experienced professionals to train to teach.

 As a trainee with us you will be fully integrated into the the school, in which you are placed and made to feel like a fully-fledged member of staff.
 You will be encouraged to engage in all aspects of school life, including being a co-tutor, attending parents' evenings, staff meetings and CPD.

-You will benefit from the expertise of specialist staff in your chosen curriculum area, mentoring and regular meetings with our ITT Co-ordinator.
+You will benefit from the expertise of specialist staff, mentoring and regular meetings with our ITT Co-ordinator.
 We have a bespoke CPD programme for alliance trainees and a large supportive cohort, who meet on a regular basis.

 There are regular employment opportunities across the alliance for our successful trainees and many of our graduates go on to develop rewarding careers in teaching and leadership in our own and other schools.
 We have a rigorous, but supportive approach, which helps trainees apply effective teaching and learning methodology to their developing practice and pride ourselves on our excellent programme of training and support.